Levilutz/webgames/README.md

 # webgames

 Browser board games, built like an enterprise webapp.
-Available at [games.levilutz.com](https://games.levilutz.com).
+Will be available at [games.levilutz.com](https://games.levilutz.com).

 ## Purpose